R. Kelly’s ‘one more year’ is another slight for the R&B singer’s victims

 If he survives, Kelly will be an old man when he walks out of prison.
 I can’t predict the future, but more than likely, Kelly will never have the fame and fortune that allowed him to lure underage girls into a sexual trap.

-At 56 years old, it is unlikely that R. Kelly, formerly an international R&B superstar — now the world’s most infamous pedophile— would ever be a free man again.
+At 56 years old, it is unlikely R. Kelly, formerly an international R&B superstar — now the world’s most infamous pedophile— will ever be a free man again.

 After all, Kelly is serving a 30-year sentence for a federal racketeering conviction in New York and is still facing prostitution charges in Minnesota.